-Thank you for the opportunity to respond to the Federal Housing Finance Agency Office of Inspector General's (OIG) draft audit report titled FHFA Complied with Applicable Improper Payment Requirements During Fiscal Year 2016 (Report).
+Thank you for the opportunity to respond to the Federal Housing Finance Agency Office of Inspector General's (OIG) draft audit report titled FHFA Complied with Applicable Improper Payment Requirements During Fiscal Year 2017 (Report).
 The Report presents the results of the OIG's performance audit to assess FHFA's compliance with the Improper Payments Information Act of 2002 (IPIA), as amended.

-I am pleased that the OIG concluded that FHFA complied with the applicable provisions of the IPIA, as amended, as well as criteria established in the Office of Management and Budget Memorandum M-15-02.
-The Report noted no weaknesses in the design of FHFA procedures and guidance, and noted no exceptions in their implementation based on OIG's testing.
+I am pleased that the OIG concluded that FHFA complied with the applicable provisions of the IPIA, as amended, as well as criteria established in the OMB Memorandum M-15-02, and that the Report noted no weaknesses in the design of FHFA procedures and guidance.